BaylorComputerEngineering/digital-logic-lab-07/Assignment.md

   - SIZE: specify the size of counter register
 - Draw a block diagram for this limited counter

-### 4. Implement and test a N-bit delay counter (3 pts)
+### 4. Implement and test a N-bit (up to 64-bit) delay counter (3 pts)
 - Name this simulation set as "delay\_counter\_test".
-- Instead of increment or decrement every cycle, this module increment or decrement every N cycles.
+- Instead of increment or decrement every cycle, this module increment every N cycles.
 - **Inputs**:
   - clk, reset,
   - default: N-bit input, reset will set the counter to ```default```